 Football Is In The Air - ALREADY!!!

 I'm going through it learning of the trades that occurred since the Super Bowl, the analysis of each team, of each position, of each player.
 Who's good?
 Who's faltering?
 Who is getting way more hype than they deserve?
 Who's injured?
-Who's running back by committee?
+Who's running

 There is so much.
 So much information and so much potential.
 Each roster sits empty right now.
 It is all about how to maneuver my picks amongst those who I've been playing with for 5-6 years now.
 They know me.
 I know them.
 How will I switch up my personality to toss them off? it is like I'm going under cover to loot the entire league out of what they hold dear while they feel they still have gold amongst the scraps that I have left them.
 Suckers!